mediastudiespress/serials/hms/newsletters/hms-newsletter-2024-04.md

 Reading for discussion:

-* Angus Burgin, Title TBAe
+* Angus Burgin, Title TBA

 *For the Zoom link and the reading download, visit the [Working Group page](https://www.chstm.org/media-studies).
 Instructions for joining the group are [here](https://hms.mediastudies.press/working-group).
 Questions?
 [Contact us](mailto:hms@mediastudies.press)*